 Preexisting Coaxial Cable

 In some houses, the cabling may already be run for you.
 If you have wall jacks that were used for cable TV, then you can tap into that existing wiring.
-It can save you time, money and effort.
+It can save time, money and effort.
 You can run your coaxial antenna cable into the nearest wall jack and then to a splitter to the televisions.
 You can see our article on how it is done.

 New Coaxial Cabling

 If you live very far away from the broadcast towers it will take extreme measures to obtain any channels.
-This may require a very large antenna mounted to a long pole or scaffolding.
+This may require a very large antenna mounted on a long pole or scaffolding.
 This can be hit or miss, but maybe worth the effort.

 There are several different ways to mount an HD antenna.
 If you are looking to get rid of cable, then it is worth a shot to install an HD antenna.
 Why not take advantage of free broadcast television?
 It is worth experimenting with some of these mounting options to see what free channels you can get.
 If you have any questions concerning your setup please feel free to comment below.